 Maximum Load: 33 lbs (15 kg)

 Price: Click here to find the latest price

 ZOMEI Z699C Review

-Up until this point we’ve only been recommending aluminium or plastic tripods for traveling photographers.
+Up until this point we’ve only been recommending aluminum or plastic tripods for traveling photographers.

 Even though carbon fiber is stronger, lighter and more durable, its price usually puts it out of reach for most photographers.
 The ZOMEI Z699C however, turns all that on its head.